Heat Pumps are usually more efficient than air conditioners but are they right for your St. Louis home?

 St. Louis Heat Pump

 A heat pump pumps air into your home and heats it to help keep you warm during the winter.
 It also works in reverse to pull heat out of your home during the summer.
-Heat pumps are more energy efficient than most air conditioners and can be installed as central units in the same way.
-The down side to a heat pump is that if the outside temperature drops below 40 degrees it is unable to maintain a comfortable inside temperature.
+Heat pumps are generally more energy-efficient than most air conditioners and can be installed as central units in the same way.
+The downside to a heat pump is that if the outside temperature drops below 40 degrees they start consuming more energy to heat the home.

 St. Louis Air Conditioner

-Heat pumps perform just as well as an air conditioner during the hotter months, and eliminate the need for furnace.
+Heat pumps generally perform just as well as an air conditioner during the hotter months, and eliminate the need for a furnace.

 Which One is Right for You?

 If you have a furnace or oil burner in good working condition then a heat pump is probably not for you.
-If the units are old or not in good working condition then replacing them with the more energy efficient heat pump may be your best option.
+If the units are old or not in good working condition then replacing them with a more energy-efficient heat pump may be your best option.

 Does your house have a fireplace or wood-burning stove?
 These can act to help maintain a comfortable indoor temperature if the outside temperature falls below 40.